nspcc-dev/neo-go/docs/notifications.md

    announcing the block itself
  * transaction notifications are only announced for successful transactions
- * all announcements are being done in the same order they happen on the chain At first transaction execution is announced, then followed by notifications generated during this execution, then followed by transaction announcement.
+ * all announcements are being done in the same order they happen on the chain First, transaction execution is announced.
+Then, follow notifications generated during this execution.
+Next, follows the transaction announcement.
    Transaction announcements are ordered the same way they're in the block.
  * unsubscription may not cancel pending, but not yet sent events

 ## Subscription management

-To receive events clients need to subscribe to them first via `subscribe` method.
-Upon successful subscription clients receive subscription ID for subsequent management of this subscription.
+To receive events, clients need to subscribe to them first via `subscribe` method.
+Upon successful subscription, clients receive subscription ID for subsequent management of this subscription.
 Subscription is only valid for connection lifetime, no long-term client identification is being made.